unchained-capital/sxsw-arsenal/README.md

 These instructions should work for mac and linux laptops.
 Windows users may need some additional steps.

+Schedule:

+1. 1hr bitcoin
+2. 1hr ethereum
+3. 1hr questions and breakouts

 **WORK IN PROGRESS**

 # Run a bitcoin node!

+**Disclaimer:** I'm not covering SegWit or Lighting in this workshop.
+You should definitely learn about both, but I think it's important to understand the basics first.

 ## Prerequs: